Chhindwara: Culture

 Chhindwara District has a majority of tribal population.
-The tribal communities include the Gond, Pardhan, Bharia, Korku.
-Hindi, Gondi, Urdu, Korku, Musai etc. so many languages/dialects are in use in the district.
+The tribal communities include the Gond, Pardhan, Bharia, Korku Hindi, Gondi, Urdu, Korku, and Musai.
 The majority of the tribal people speak in Gondi and Hindi mixed with Marathi.

-Among the most celebrated cultural functions/festivals in the district are Pola, Bhujalia, Meghnath, Akhadi, Harijyoti etc. The 'Gotmar Mela' of Pandhurna is a unique and world-renowned fair.
-On Shivrathri day 'Mahadev Mela' is celebrated each year on "chourgadh".

-Chhindwara is the home of many temples and mosques.
-Festivals and dances are celebrated in Chhindwara and nearby villages.
-Sela dance, Gedi dance, Nagpanchmi dance to name a few.
-Festivals in nearby villages include Chouth ka dangal and panchmi ka mela.

 Education

 Schools

 Chhindwara has more than 300 state-sponsored schools, which are affiliated to the Madhya Pradesh Board of Secondary Education (MPBSE).
 In addition, there are two Kendriya Vidyalayas in the city, affiliated to the Central Board of Secondary Education (CBSE).
 The city is also served by numerous other private schools affiliated to either CBSE, ICSE, MPBSE.